omnistory-labs/flutter-library/README.md

 Omnitalk supports 32 users at the same time.

-Declare renderers and pass them publish() for local or subscribe() for remote according to its use.
+Declare renderers and pass them as an argument to publish() for local or to subscribe() for remote according to its use.

 ## Usage

-In order to make a real-time video conference (omnitalk will expand it to video call, audio call, audio conference and others any time soon), you might need these methods below.
+To establish a real time video conference using Omnitalk's platform (with plans to introduce features such as audio calls, conferences, and more), the following methods may be useful.

 **1) create session**